RuiyanWU/ruiyanwu.github.io/notes/ENGR1010/Lecture-4.md

 I didn't realize we can actually add new rows to a matrix in MATLAB and I kept thinking about how to find a one-size-fit-all way to present the numbers and was stuck, so I thought I encountered a problem of maths.

 Instead this is just programming.
 We can modify the rows separately so we don't need to find the formula for the whole matrix.
-Instead we can easily present each vector of a row and put them all together to form a matrix!
+In fact we can easily present each vector of a row and put them all together to form a matrix!
 Smart!